 A Standard EHR Preview |

 The variations in terminology, often implying the national characteristic, are not only connected to formulation but also to the content and clinical context.
-Nowadays this concept has many forms:
+Nowadays this concept has many forms for eHealth Technologies:

 - PCR (patient-carried record)